The generalized Hierarchical Gaussian Filter: Belief updates in the HGF: A network of nodes

-Note again here, that $\delta_a^{(k)}$ represents a prediction error from the perspective of the parent node - the difference between the expected state of the child and the actual state on trial $k$.
-From the perspective of the child node $a$, the difference between its prior and its posterior instead represents a belief update (Bayesian surprise).
-These two will only differ from each other in the case of multiple parents.\\ Further, if node~$a$ is the volatility child of node~$\check{a}$, the following quantities have to be sent up to node~$\check{a}$ (see also necessary information from level below in a volatility parent's \textsf{update step}): \begin{description} \item[Effective precision of the prediction:] $\gamma_{a}^{(k)}$ \item[Prediction error:] $\Delta_{a}^{(k)}$ \end{description} Node~$a$ has already performed the \textsf{prediction step} on the previous trial, so it has already computed the precision of the prediction, $\hat{\pi}_{a}^{(k)}$, and the total predicted volatility, $\Omega_a^{(k)}$, and out of these the effective precision of the prediction, $\gamma_{a}^{(k)}$, for the current trial.
+If node~$a$ is the volatility child of node~$\check{a}$, the following quantities have to be sent up to node~$\check{a}$ (see also necessary information from level below in a volatility parent's \textsf{update step}): \begin{description} \item[Effective precision of the prediction:] $\gamma_{a}^{(k)}$ \item[Prediction error:] $\Delta_{a}^{(k)}$ \end{description} Node~$a$ has already performed the \textsf{prediction step} at the previous time step, so it has already computed the precision of the prediction, $\hat{\pi}_{a}^{(k)}$, and the total predicted volatility, $\Omega_a^{(k)}$, and out of these the effective precision of the prediction, $\gamma_{a}^{(k)}$, for the current time step.
 Hence, in the \textsf{PE step}, it needs to perform only the following calculations (illustrated in the right panel of Figure~\ref{fig:vopeSteps}):

-In other words, if node~$a$ has any parents, the \textsf{VAPE} will always be computed (as it features in both scenarios), whereas the computation of a \textsf{VOPE} is only necessary if node~$a$ has a volatility parent.
+In other words, if node~$a$ has any parents, the \textsf{VAPE} will always be computed(as it features in both scenarios), whereas the computation of a \textsf{VOPE} is only necessary if node~$a$ has a volatility parent.

+Our framework allows for multiple parent nodes of either type (e.g., more than one volatility parent).
+However, it is important to note that all parent nodes of the same type will be sent the same bottom-up prediction errors by their child node.
+The only difference between the parent nodes is in their coupling strength with the child node.
+Thus, their relative contribution to the belief about the child node is determined by their starting value and coupling strength.
+This reflects the fact that the learning agent does not have direct access to these latent states and only learns about them through the information from the sensory inputs (or lower-level beliefs).

+As soon as the agent has access to some other source of information about these states, they can be decoupled.
+For example, if two parent nodes share a child node, but one of them is additionally linked to another child node, the agent can form independent beliefs about the two parent nodes given the different bottom-up signals derived from the child nodes.